 While you can’t cure tooth decay, good oral hygiene habits can help prevent the disease.
 You can lower the risk by brushing your teeth on a regular basis with fluoride toothpaste.
 It will help make your enamel stronger.

 Regular brushing will help remove plaque, which contains harmful acid and bacteria.
-As a leading tooth decay treatment specialist in Brooklyn, NY, Dr. Ella Dekhtyar, recommends brushing the teeth at least twice a day after each meal.
+As a leading tooth decay treatment specialist in Bushwick, Brooklyn, NY, Dr. Ella Dekhtyar, recommends brushing the teeth at least twice a day after each meal.

 Foods that you consume also matter.
 Limit your intake of sugar to lower the risk of tooth decay.
 Fruit juices, ketchup, candy, and soft drinks also contain a lot of sugar, hence, should be avoided.
 Regular visits to your local dentist will also help you to protect your teeth as any tooth decay can be detected early.